Xilinx/Vitis-AI/model_zoo/README.md

 As of the 3.0 release of Vitis AI, all Model Zoo documentation has migrated to Github.IO.
 You may access the Model Zoo documentation online [here](https://xilinx.github.io/Vitis-AI/3.0/html/docs/workflow-model-zoo) or offline [here](../docs/docs/workflow-model-zoo.html).

-Please note that if the models are marked as limited to non-commercial use, then users need compliance with the [AMD license agreement for non-commercial models](/model_zoo/AMD-license-agreement-for-non-commercial-models.md).
+Please note that if the models are marked as limited to non-commercial use, then users must comply with the [Xilinx license agreement for non-commercial models](/model_zoo/Xilinx-license-agreement-for-non-commercial-models.md).

 | #    | Model                        | Platform   | Datatype FP32 | Datatype INT8 | Pruned | Reminder for limited use scope |
 | ---- | :--------------------------- | :--------- | :-----------: | :-----------: | :----: | ------------------------------ |